Agriculture and Horticulture France

 The agricultural sector, the main user of water resources, with 48% of total consumption in France, will be particularly affected by the impact of climate change on resources (18).
 Crop yield projections under climate change scenarios for France vary across studies due to the application of different models, assumptions and emissions scenarios.
 However, generally, projections imply yield gains for wheat and yield losses for maize, with climate change:

 - For five climate change projections from five GCMs the effects of climate change on crop productivity and food security was assessed (under A1B emissions).
-For Western Europe a maize yield loss of around 40% was projected, relative to the baseline (1961-1990) in the absence of adaptation and mitigation strategies (13).
+For Western Europe a maize yield loss of around 40% was projected for 2100, relative to the baseline (1961-1990) in the absence of adaptation and mitigation strategies (13).

 - Relative changes in crop yield were simulated for sunflower, soybean, spring wheat and durum wheat for a global mean warming of 2°C warmer than present (A2 socioeconomics scenario).
 The study accounted for changes in extreme events such as droughts and the CO2 fertilisation effect.
 The results indicate that for the 2030-2060 time horizon, yield gains were on average expected for sunflower and durum wheat on application of certain adaptation methods (14).